An Analysis of Ensemble Sampling: A general regret bound

-\paragraph{Regret bound in terms of KL divergence between $\overline{p}_t$ and ${p}_t$}It is sometimes more convenient to analyze the KL divergence between $\overline{p}_t$ and $p_t$.
-Since the squared Hellinger distance is symmetric and upper bound by the KL divergence (Fact \ref{fact: distance relationship}), we obtain the regret upper bound with the approximation error in terms of two forms of KL divergence between $\overline{p}_t$ and $p_t$.
+\paragraph{Regret bounds in terms of KL divergence between $\overline{p}_t$ and ${p}_t$} It is sometimes more convenient to analyze the KL divergence between $\overline{p}_t$ and $p_t$.
+Recall that the squared Hellinger distance is symmetric and upper bound by the KL divergence. \begin{fact}[\rm Lemma 2.4 in \citet{Tsybakov2009}] For two probability distributions $P$ and $Q$, we have